 Start Pitching Potential Clients

-Finding new clients can be one of the most challenging parts of the work as a Pinterest manager, especially in the beginning.
+Finding new clients can be one of the most challenging parts of the work as a Pinterest account manager, especially in the beginning.
 First, you need to figure out what kind of market and types of businesses you are interested in as well as who your ideal client is.

 Reach out to friends and family telling them about your new business.